GovTechSG/CFT-Docs/general/pricing.md

 ?> **Note:** Monthly transfer counts are based on the total files uploaded by Sender Applications in your CFT Project's Workflows.

 ### High-volume monthly transfer example

+The examples provided follow the Proposed pricing structure.

 #### Cost 1: Cost per transfer